hellola/extend-shell/README.md

 ### The Rails Server
   `bundle exec rails s -b 0.0.0.0 -p 3030`
   I've bound to 0.0.0.0 because I use the api to execute hotkeys over the network

+## Configuration
+You can change some default settings by using environment variables:
+- Set the database path by setting `EXTEND_DB_PATH` to the path you prefer.

 ## Usage
 ### Web Admin